 If you have any questions regarding privacy or consumer issues, please contact one of the authors or any member of Arnall Golden Gregory’s Background Screening Industry Team.

-Kevin L. Coy is a Privacy Partner and Bradford J. Kelley is a Litigation and Privacy Associate in Arnall Golden Gregory LLP’s Washington, D.C. office.
+Kevin L. Coy is a Privacy Partner, and Bradford J. Kelley is a former Litigation and Privacy Associate in Arnall Golden Gregory LLP’s Washington, D.C. office.